Updated July 2020.

-Preparing a Competitor Analysis is an activity that all Product Managers undertake at some point in the job.
 As Product Managers, having solid knowledge of our rivals and their activity in the marketplace helps us make better decisions during the strategic product planning phase.
 It ensures that we’re ready to respond to our competitors and exploit any weakness in order to gain a larger share of the pie.

-brainmates outline a six-step process for competitor analysis:
+Here is Brainmates’ six-step process for competitor analysis:

 Step 1: Define your market

 The first step is to articulate the market you serve.